aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 * We are allowing players to set any chat name they want.
 You might want to grab this name from a database instead and have control on for example the uniqueness of these names
 * We are not filtering the chat traffic in any way.
 You can implement content moderation tooling on the backend side to control what is written in the chat

+**Note on VPC implementation of the feature:**

+This feature deploys a VPC which includes resources such as NAT Gateways that generate cost.
+This makes it easy to test the feature, but you likely want to share a VPC between multiple components and provide that as a parameter to the different CDK applications.

 ## Architecture

 Here's the high level architecture for the solution: